nuthanc/django_users/README.md

 * Add PASSWORD_HASHERS in settings.py file, starting with the most powerful Argon
 * Options can be given to Password validators as seen in minimum length
 * What you as developer provides should be in 'static' folder and what the user provides should be in 'media' folder

+* User model setup in models.py file.
+The default User is already present but in this file we do additional configuration
+* Since profile_pic is specified in upload_to, profile_pic directory must be created under media directory
+* For images, we need to do pip install pillow